DianDYu/MIDAS_dialog_act/README.md

 ### Dataset Preparation
 Example Input format in the including file folder ./da_data:

-chatbot utterance : previous user utterance > current user utterance ## dialog act 1 of user utterance;dialog act 2 of user utterance;
+chatbot utterance : previous user utterance > current user utterance ## dialog act 1 of current user utterance;dialog act 2 of current user utterance

 EMPTY means that there is no previous user utterance and the current user utterance is the first utterance responding to the chatbot